sightsdev/sights/README.md

 `port`

 Serial port to connect over (e.g. `/dev/ttyACM0`).

-Not required for virtual connection.
+_Not required for virtual connection._

 `baudrate`

 Baudrate to connect to the specified serial port with.

+_Not required for virtual connection._

+`ids`

+Configure Dynamixel ID assignment for each motor group.
+Currently only `left` and `right` groups are supported which define which servos are on the left and right side.
+Each group is a list, allowing for multiple motors.

+_Only required for Dynamixel connection._

 ### `cameras`